CalebDepatie/OandaTrade.jl/docs/src/index.md

 # Introduction

-Julianda is an API wrapper for Oanda's REST-v20 API.
+OandaTrade.jl is an API wrapper for Oanda's REST-v20 API.
 This wrapper allows you to access the full functionality of Oanda's API, including configuring your account, creating orders, and checking prices.

 **Note: All functions are exported, but the structs are not**